Stochastic Optimal Linear Quadratic Regulation Control of Discrete-time Systems with Delay and Quadratic Constraints: Infinite-horizon constrained stochastic optimal LQR control

-\begin{theorem} For every $\lambda \geqslant 0$, the system (\ref{equ:1-1}) is stabilizable in the mean-square sense if and only if a unique solution $Z > 0$ exists.
-Under these conditions, the optimal $\mathcal{F}_{k-1}$-adapted controller for the dual function $\psi(\lambda)$, with respect to the dynamical system (\ref{equ:1-1}), is given by
+This is a parameterized, unconstrained infinite-horizon stochastic optimal LQR control problem with delay and multiplicative noise.
+The following theorem is a direct result from \cite{Zh:15}. \begin{theorem} Under Assumption \ref{asp:1-3}, for every $\lambda\in\mathbb{R}_+^r$, the system \eqref{equ:1-1} is stabilizable in the mean-square sense if and only if there exists a unique solution to \eqref{equ:1-23}--\eqref{equ:1-27} satisfying $Z>0$.
+In this case, the optimal $\mathcal{F}_{k-1}$-adapted controller for $\psi(\lambda)$ is